The Difference Between Source and Site Energy

 Therefore, to assess the relative efficiencies of buildings with varying proportions of primary and secondary energy consumption, it is necessary to convert these two types of energy into equivalent units of raw fuel consumed to generate that one unit of energy consumed on-site.
 To achieve this equivalency, EPA uses source energy.

-When primary energy is consumed on site, the conversion to source energy must account for losses that are incurred in the storage, transport, and delivery of fuel to the building.
-When secondary energy is consumed on site, the conversion must account for losses incurred in the production, transmission, and delivery to the site.
+When any form of primary or secondary energy is consumed on site, source energy calculations account for the losses that are incurred in the production, transmission, and delivery of that energy to the building.
 The factors used to restate primary and secondary energy in terms of the total equivalent source energy units are called the source-site ratios.

 The efficiency of secondary energy (e.g., electricity, steam) production depends on the types of primary fuels that are being consumed and the specific equipment that is used.
 These characteristics are unique to specific power plants and differ across regions of the country.
 For example, some states have a higher percentage of hydroelectric power, while others consume greater quantities of coal.

 Because ENERGY STAR is a national program for protecting the environment through energy efficiency, EPA has determined that it is most equitable to employ source-site ratios at the national level.
 As such, there is only one source-site ratio for each of the primary and secondary fuels in Portfolio Manager, including electricity.
 The use of national source-site ratios ensures that no specific building will be credited (or penalized) for the relative efficiency of its utility provider.